Principal and interest vs interest only loans

 What is the advantage of IO loans?

-Not having to repay the principal each month means your monthly loan repayments are lower compared to a P and I loan.
+Not having to repay the principal each month means your monthly loan repayments for the IO period are lower compared with a P and I loan.

 What is the disadvantage of IO loans?